-The only reason the murderer of Paul Stine would have contemplated being present on this side of the street, would be if he had killed the taxi driver at Washington and Maple, not Washington and Cherry.
-But why.
+One reason the murderer of Paul Stine would have contemplated being present on this side of the street, would be if he had killed the taxicab driver at Washington and Maple, not Washington and Cherry.
+But why?

 The absence of a gunshot being heard by the three teenagers has been speculated on before, and a great article can be found here at http://www.zodiackillerfacts.com/blog/mysteryquest-paul-holes-and-the-murder-of-paul-stine, explaining a possible alternative to the widely held view.
-The killer draws his gun just as Paul Stine is starting to pull over at Washington and Maple, and either a brief struggle ensued or the taxi driver is killed immediately, with a single shot to the right side of his head.
-But either way Paul Stine's foot slips off the brake pedal and the killer has to react immediately, by entering over to the front passenger side of the taxi, leaning or pushing Paul Stine's lifeless body over towards the driver side door, so he can gain some form of limited control over the car pedals and steering wheel, thereby coasting the taxi away from Washington and Maple, and the sound of the gunshot, to the next intersection at Washington and Cherry, where the taxi was brought to its final resting place.
-There has also been speculation that the murderer traveled in the front passenger side of the taxi during the journey, but either way, if Paul Stine had been murdered at Washington and Maple, as the Zodiac Killer himself claimed, then for one entire block it was possible the killer was pushing left against Paul Stine's body as he tried to regain some form of control.
+The killer draws his gun just as Paul Stine is starting to pull over at Washington and Maple, and either a brief struggle ensued, or the taxicab driver is killed immediately with a single shot to the right side of his head.
+But either way, Paul Stine's foot slips off the brake pedal and the killer has to react immediately by entering over to the front passenger side of the taxicab, leaning or pushing Paul Stine's lifeless body over towards the driver side door, so he can gain some form of limited control over the foot pedals and steering wheel.
+He then coasts the taxicab away from Washington and Maple - and the sound of the gunshot - to the next intersection at Washington and Cherry, where the taxicab is brought to its final resting place.
+There has also been speculation that the murderer traveled in the front passenger side of the taxicab during the journey, but either way, if Paul Stine had been murdered at Washington and Maple as the Zodiac Killer himself claimed, then for one entire block it was possible the killer was pushing left against Paul Stine's body as he tried to regain some form of control.

-The blood loss exhibited at the scene, would have meant the Zodiac Killers left side would have received the majority of the blood transfer, as he leaned against Paul Stine in commandeering the vehicle and would explain why the killer was wiping down various parts of the front side of the cab.
-If he had remained in the rear of the taxi throughout, this would have been unnecessary.
+The blood loss exhibited at the scene would have meant the Zodiac Killer's left side would have received the majority of the blood transfer, as he leaned against Paul Stine in commandeering the vehicle.
+This would explain why the killer was wiping down various parts of the front side of the taxicab.
+If he had remained in the rear of the taxicab throughout, this would have been unnecessary.

 This now would explain his actions, after he left the scene and rounded the corner of Cherry Street.
-Being aware that his left side had taken the majority of the blood transfer, he either immediately crossed to the left side of Cherry Street or knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street, before crossing onto the north sidewalk.
-This would keep his left side facing away from the roadside and any passing cars.
-He could, at the very least have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.
+Being aware that his left side had received the majority of the blood transfer, he either immediately crossed to the left side of Cherry Street, or knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street before crossing onto the north sidewalk.
+This would keep his left side facing away from the roadside and any passing vehicles.
+He could, at the very least, have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.

-A killer turning away fully to the left may have raised suspicion, that is unless entering the stairwell of 3712 Jackson Street is your next best option, to fully conceal the blood, apparent on one side of your clothing.
+A killer turning away fully to the left may have raised suspicion - unless entering the stairwell of 3712 Jackson Street is your next best option, to fully conceal the blood apparent on one side of your clothing.

-This may explain the reason why a killer chose to walk on the north side of Jackson Street, in closer proximity to oncoming traffic and fly in the face of the rational choice, of staying on the south side of the street.
+This may explain the reason why the killer chose to walk on the north side of Jackson Street, in closer proximity to oncoming traffic and fly in the face of the rational choice - of staying on the south side of the street.

-The killer claimed two days later in his letter the the San Francisco Chronicle that he was hiding in the Julius Khan Park, but this proclamation has been widely discredited, due to the fact sniffer dogs were employed in the search and anybody hiding behind a tree, covered in blood, would have been apprehended fairly quickly.
-Plus, this scenario exhibits no great planning, that the Zodiac Killer clearly must have done, as his destination that night had already been chosen.
+The killer claimed two days later in his letter the the San Francisco Chronicle, that he was hiding in the Presidio Park, but this proclamation has been widely discredited by some, due to the fact sniffer dogs were employed in the search, and anybody hiding in the park covered in blood, would have been apprehended fairly quickly.